A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 Rising blood alcohol is a biological phenomenon where a person’s BAC rises after he/she stops drinking.
 So it is plausible that someone who drank wine at dinner had a legal BAC when he/she was initially pulled over.
 Then an hour or two later when the police administered the chemical test, his/her BAC may have risen to illegal levels.

-DUI charges apply only when a driver has illegal BAC levels while operating the vehicle, not later on.
-If an attorney can show that the defendant’s high BAC was due to rising blood alcohol, the DUI charge should be reduced or dismissed.20
+Drunk/drugged driving charges apply only when a driver has illegal BAC levels while in actual physical control of the vehicle, not later on.
+If an attorney can show that the defendant’s high BAC was due to rising blood alcohol, the drunk/drugged driving charge should be reduced or dismissed.20

 A good defense lawyer will examine every aspect of the matter including the initial confrontation between the driver and police, how the arrest was conducted, how the BAC was determined, and whether there were any witnesses.
-Other possible defenses to a Nevada DUI charge are:
+Other possible defenses to a Nevada drunk driving charge are:

 - the breath testing or blood testing equipment did not work properly or was misused;